tektoncd/community/teps/0050-ignore-task-failures.md

 * Not an alternative to combining the tasks in a pipeline which is covered in [TEP-0044 Composing Tasks with Tasks](https://github.com/tektoncd/community/pull/316).
 * Not optimizing pipeline runtime which is covered in [TEP-0046 PipelineRun in a Pod](https://github.com/tektoncd/community/pull/318).
+* Eventually users might want to specify both that a task should be permitted to fail, and also control the impact on the overall pipeline execution status (e.g. they may sometimes want the pipeline to continue but eventually fail) but in this proposal we will not provide that flexibility since it can be added later, and users could still get that behavior by having a `finally` task which looks at the status of the task that was allowed to fail, and it could decide to fail

 ## Requirements